Scribble-Editor/Scribble/client/docs/user-databases/index.md

 # User Databases
-Scribble allows users to create their own databases to store data for their applications.
+ScribbleBase is a simple, single table, noSQL database that is easily integrated into anyone's Python Projects.
+It allows users to create their own databases to store data for their applications.
 These databases can hold any types of data.
 In this guide we will walk though how to create a simple application that makes use of user databases.

 ## Creating the database
 The first thing we need to do before storing our data is to create a database.
 Simply login and navigate to `Manage Database` from the navigation bar on the homepage.